antoinelrnld/discord-rag/README.md

 ```

 > [!NOTE]
-> The indexing process should be relatively fast.
+> The indexing process can be relatively slow because of the Semantic Chunking strategy.
 > Once it's done, you can move on to the next step.

 ## 4. Launch the API